Physical Education Program

 The pre-school/kindergarten classes will focus on movement development.
 Motor skills will be introduced and practiced.
 The majority of activities for this age group will be individual in nature and center on learning movement concepts through theme development.
 Pre-school and kindergarten students attend Physical Education classes once a week for a half hour.

-The intermediate grade levels will generally not need the emphasis on movement education that is essential in the primary grades.
-The bulk of the intermediate level physical education program will focus on developing skills, readying the students for full participation in sports and games.
+Primary grades will focus on movement education and introduction to organized sports with Physical Education classes once a week for 45 minutes (grades 1 - 3).
+The intermediate level physical education program emphasizes developing skills, readying the students for full participation in sports and games.
 Cooperation with peers is encouraged with more emphasis placed on group and team play.
 Fourth through sixth grade students attend Physical Education classes twice a week for forty-five minutes.

 The junior high classes will still work on developing the skills that will make sports and games enjoyable and beneficial for the students.
 Students continue improving sport skills and are introduce to individual sports and individual physical activities.
 Instruction will be focused on helping students make decisions about personal approaches to maintaining fitness levels.
 Seventh and eighth grade students attend Physical Education classes twice a week for forty-five minutes.